jdgrogan338/Personal-Lines-Functions/docs/3_amount_of_insurance_factors.md

 <div align="center"><img src="https://latex.codecogs.com/gif.latex?F(L)=\frac{1}{6}(F_{0}S(1-e^{-L/S}))^3" title="F(L)=\frac{1}{6}(F_{0}S(1-e^{-L/S}))^3" /></div>

 There is no way to display a 4 dimensional claim system, but a pattern is starting to emerge.
-If we add all outcomes in this series from 1 claim to infinity, we yield the following common scenarios:
+If we add all outcomes in this series from 1 claim to infinity, we yield the following:

 ### Amount of Insurance Factor =
 <div align="center"><img src="https://latex.oncodecogs.com/png.image?AOI-Factor=\frac{(e^{F_{0}S(1-e^{(\frac{-L}{S}))}}-1)}{(e^{F_{0}S(1-e^{(\frac{-L_b}{S})})}-1)}"/></div>